makingdevices/MakerAxe-lite/README.md

 ## Build one
 The project is yet to be finished.
 Should you want to reproduce it, be careful.

-1. Get the gerber files for the latest version: [Pixel Bytes Display V0.1](/Gerber/Display/pixelbytesdisplay-v0.1)
+1. Get the gerber files for the latest version: [MakerAxe-lite V025](/Gerber/Display/pixelbytesdisplay-v0.1)
-2. Get the gerber files for the latest version: [Pixel Bytes Host V0.1](/Gerber/Host/PixelBytesHostV0.1)
+2. Get the gerber files for the latest version: [MakerAxe-lite V025](/Gerber/Host/PixelBytesHostV0.1)
 3. Send them to a PCB manufacturer ([Our Sponsor is PCBWAY][sponsor-url])

 YET TO BE COMPLETED.